hiddenreview1051/CLOE/README.md

 # CLOE
-Code accompanying the paper submission to KK26 conference.”
+Code accompanying the paper submission to KDD26 conference.